Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: General discretisation principle

 \subsection{Space discretisation: Definition of the $\delta$ operator}

-The only question left is how to define a stable scheme.
-This amounts to study the stability of the pure convection scheme, since under the sub-characteristic condition, the Maxwelian defines a monotone operator \cite{Bouchut}.
-The stability of the convection schemes splits into two sub-questions: is the convection scheme defined by $L^2$ conditionally or unconditionally stable, and then, is the convection scheme defined by the DEC iteration \eqref{DEC3} stable, and under which conditions.
+The only question left is how to define a stable scheme. \revB{As we have seen in section \ref{sec:AP}, the scheme is asymptotic preserving.
+Under Whitham's subcharacteristic conditions the relaxation terms introduces diffusion which further stabilize the scheme.
+Hence, we focus only on the stability of the convection scheme, which will also guarantee the stability of the full scheme.} The answer for the fully non linear convection problem is out of reach, at least for this paper, so we will rely on a classical linear stability analysis.
+The stability of the convection schemes splits into two sub-questions: is the convection scheme defined by $L^2=0$ conditionally or unconditionally stable, and then, is the convection scheme defined by the DeC iteration \eqref{solL1} stable, and under which conditions.
 In the next section, we will provide 3 examples with increasing accuracy, and sketch a general method.

 The matrix $\Lambda$ is diagonal.
 In \cite{Iserle}, the author considers the transport equation and shows that if $a<0$ and

 then the order is at most $2\min (r+1,s)$ and in addition the only stable methods are those defined for $r=s$ or $s=r+1$ or $s=r+2$.
 If $a>0$, we set while in that case $r=s$ or $r=s+1$ or $r=s+2$.
 We will only consider these approximations.
 Following \cite{Iserle}, we have